 Toast a successful hike with a stop at South End Winery.
 Yes, the tasting room looks like a charmingly ramshackle toolshed, but the picnic supplies in the fridge are precisely curated—grab a pack of smoked scallops to snack on alongside a glass of the 2018 Virga.

 Over on Cape Mudge, the Nuyumbalees Cultural Centre showcases a wealth of First Nations’ artifacts and treasures, and the carving shed next door is actively producing beautiful totem poles for celebration, commemoration and welcome.
 Petroglyphs carved into stones throughout the area are an excellent reminder that the Kwakwaka’wakw People have been making their home here for over 3,000 years.

 After a little culture, it’s off to Q Cove Plaza to poke around the bookstores and craft shops for hippie treasures—if you don’t even browse for locally crafted wind chimes, have you even really been on an island?
 Or, there’s the option to just settle in at Clove for some creative housemade pizzas (the Sweet Heat incorporates cranberries, jalapenos and bechamel sauce) and Vancouver Island brews on the patio while you watch the locals come and go.
 Got a few more hours on your bike rental?
 Download a map and head off on a self-guided tours of the island’s art studios.

 If you’re looking for a nightcap and some local culture, stroll over to the Heriot Bay Inn Pub.
-Here, you’ll find karaoke, bingo and live music (“sassy Latin grooves” are on the calendar regularly this July), or even a TED-talk style lecture from one of the locals, part of the tongue-in-cheek “University of Quadra.”
+Here, you’ll find karaoke, bingo and live music, or even a TED-talk style lecture from one of the locals, part of the tongue-in-cheek “University of Quadra.”
 Consider us schooled.